 A full-text, full-image collection of newspapers that includes eyewitness accounts and official reports of battles and events from the Civil War, advertisements, news articles and editorials.

-A core electronic collection of agricultural texts published between the early nineteenth century and the middle to late twentieth century.
-Full-text materials cover agricultural economics, agricultural engineering, animal science, crops and their protection, food science,forestry, human nutrition, rural sociology, and soil science.
-Scholars have selected the titles in this collection for their historical importance.
-Their evaluations and 4,500 core titles are detailed in the seven volume series The Literature of the Agricultural Sciences, Wallace C. Olsen, series editor.
+An electronic collection of agricultural texts published between the early nineteenth century and the middle to late twentieth century.
+Full-text materials cover agricultural economics, agricultural engineering, animal science, crops and their protection, food science, forestry, human nutrition, rural sociology, and soil science.

 Offers a single point of access to millions of freely available digitized items—photographs, manuscripts, books, sounds, moving images, maps, and more—from America’s libraries, archives, and museums.
 In addition to a standard search engine, the portal provides searching and access by timeline, map, format, or topic.